Ron Sloy, CFP®

 “Solving problems is a significant part of my job.
 Whether it’s transferring assets, executing a trade or managing a client request, there is always something to keep me on my toes.”

-With more than twenty-four years in financial services, Christine Cruz pairs a sophisticated level of industry experience with a gift for client communication, negotiation and trouble-shooting.
+With more than twenty-five years in financial services, Christine Cruz pairs a sophisticated level of industry experience with a gift for client communication, negotiation and trouble-shooting.
 Our clients and our team members rely on her expertise and attention to detail.
+Christine is a Series 65 licensed Investment Advisor Representative for SD&H and is currently pursuing her CFP ®.

-When she is not busy generating quarterly reports or researching on Morningstar, Christine can be found playing the piano at a local parish or with one of Portland’s best salsa bands.
+When she is not busy generating quarterly reports, trouble-shooting compliance issues or researching on Morningstar, Christine can be found playing the piano at a local parish or with one of Portland’s best salsa bands.

 “I believe it’s the personal touch we offer our clients which sets us apart.”